Cost of Hiring an Employee: 15 Areas To Consider

 10. Relocation & Bonus Incentives

-Estimated Cost: Varies greatly depending on whether and what type of relocation assistance you provide, plus any sign-on bonus.
+Estimated Cost: Varies greatly depending on what type of relocation assistance you provide, plus any sign-on bonus.

 You may sometimes need to offer relocation assistance to attract high-quality candidates.
 Relocation often includes movers, transportation costs, real estate agent assistance, a down payment on a house, rental coverage, or all of these.
 It’s entirely up to you and your budget what you want to provide.

-Many companies today offer sign-on bonuses, especially for higher-level positions.
+Additionally, many companies today offer sign-on bonuses, especially for higher-level positions.
 Even if you’re hiring for a low or mid-level position, offering an incentive to join your company can attract better applicants.
-You don’t have to break the bank with a bonus either—$500 can be sufficient.
+You don’t have to break the bank with a bonus; however, it should be something worth the candidate’s time—sign-on bonuses can range anywhere from $500 to over $10,000.

 11. Onboarding & Training